Dr. Christopher J. McCollough

 Other Responsibilities

-Within his subdiscipline of public relations, Dr. McCollough in each executive position in the Public Relations Division of the Southern States Communication Association and has served as the chair of the Newsom and History paper competitions of the Public Relations division of the Association for Education in Journalism and Mass Communication, as the chair for the Teaching Committee, the chair of the Research Committee for the Public Relations Division, and was elected to the Executive Leadership Committee for the Public Relations Division, where he will serve as Vice Head (2023-24), Head (2024-25), and Immediate Past Head (2025-26) of the division.
+Within his subdiscipline of public relations, Dr. McCollough in each executive position in the Public Relations Division of the Southern States Communication Association and currently serves as head of the Public Relations Division of the Association for Education in Journalism and Mass Communication, in addition to previous roles as Vice Head, the chair of special paper competition, the chair for the Teaching Committee, the chair of the Research Committee for the Public Relations Division, and was elected to the Executive Leadership Committee for the Public Relations Division, where he will serve as Vice Head (2023-24), Head (2024-25), and Immediate Past Head (2025-26) of the division.

 Dr. McCollough also serves on the Editorial Boards for the Journal of Public Interest Communications, as well as the Journal of Public Relations Education, where he has served as the Associate Editor for Reviews and is in his second term of service as the Senior Associate Editor for the journal.